djspiewak/parseback/README.md

 Parser combinators are familiar to anyone doing functional programming, and they literally implement PEG parsing.
 The progression of parser combinator frameworks has more or less mirrored and borrowed-from the progression of PEG parsers, and most widely-used practical parser combinator frameworks are now implemented using some variant of Packrat parsing.
 This includes Scala's standard library parser combinators.

-Anyway, if these tools are so popular, why not use them?
+So, if these tools are so popular, why not use them?
 My answer is simply that PEG parsing, as a fundamental tool, is broken.
 Ordered choice seems very intuitive and pleasing when you first use it, but it becomes progressively harder and harder to encode expected semantics into a grammar.
 A very common example of this is encoding *equal* precedence for the `+` and `-` binary operators in an expression grammar.
 PEG parsing has no really good way of doing this.
 And as your grammar gets more complicated and your disambiguation semantics become progressively more situational, you end up contorting your PEG expressions quite considerably just to get the ordering you need.
 Your PEG "grammar" starts acting a lot more like an imperative program with slightly odd syntax, rather than a truly declarative abstraction.

 One of parseback's fundamental guiding principles is that everything about parser construction should be declarative.
 The grammar should specify the language precisely, and without imperative flow.
 Disambiguation rules and negation classes should be similarly declarative, and uncluttered from the formal semantics of the CFG itself as they are, in fact, a function of tree construction.
 Semantic actions (reductions) should be pure functions without a need for separate state tracking.
 All of these things have been found to be enormously valuable properties in practice (based on experience with tools like SGLR and gll-combinators).
 Parseback's goal is to bring these properties to Scala together with high performance and a clean, idiomatic API.